mstop4/auto-framer/readme.md

 # Auto-Framer

-Automatically frames games inside displays.
+A GameMaker Studio 2 framework that helps to automatically frame games inside displays of various sizes and aspect ratios.